Fees and Discounts

 Extended Tour Fees: If you would like a longer tour, please call for pricing on extended tours.

 Canyon de Chelly is especially beautiful in the summer and winter months.
 We recommend driving along the South and North rims and stopping at the overlooks in the morning, then joining us for a tour in the canyon during the late afternoon.
 Before your tour, we highly recommend watching “Canyon De Chelly, Through Navajo Eyes,” a film by the late Leon Skyhorse Thomas, to gain context and understanding of the canyon’s history.

 Seasons and Weather

 During bad weather, inquire about the conditions in the canyon.

 Our “Wet-Season” usually runs from February to May.
-Ice may coat the canyon floors from December through February.
+Ice may coat the canyon floor from December through February.
 In past years, the advent of winter often closed the canyon to visitors.
-The weather in the last few winters, however, have been extremely mild.
+The weather in the last few winters, however, have been mild.